git/git.github.io/rev_news/drafts/edition-109.md

   them to HTML.
 For better or worse, all this happened before I discovered Emacs and Orgmode (or even Markdown).

-  Anyway I first wrote a plaintext-to-HTML converter in Ruby.
+  Anyway, I first wrote a plaintext-to-HTML converter in Ruby.
 Then I rewrote it in C just for fun.
 Then again in Haskell (using a minimal subset of Orgmode syntax).
-As you can see I sort of got carried away, haha.
+As you can see, I sort of got carried away, haha.

   I would go on to write dozens of pet projects (rudimentary chess